greenpandaio/grading-sdk-ios-spm/README.md

 The grading flow configuration is set using the `configURL` parameter, which is the bundle URL containing the json file with the configuration parameters.

 The config properties are:
-- partner - An object containing the name, flow, storeLocationsURL and id of the partner
+- partner - An object containing the name, flow, country, code, storeLocationsURL and id of the partner
 - assessments - An array containing the device tests for grading
+- payment_options - An object containing info about the payment options
 - colors - An object containing the primary color setting
 - email_submission - A boolean indicating if the send quote via email screen should be displayed
 - drop_off_options - The dropoff options for the flow